 The vanitas, writes Art Historian Norman Bryson, is built on a paradox of “world rejection and world ensnarement.”
-A favourite subject of Golden Age still lives, the vanitas became a reflection on the certainty of death, but also on the emptiness of accumulation.
+It is a reflection on the certainty of death, but also on the emptiness of accumulation.
 Like the certainty that a cut flower will wilt or food will rot, the vanitas meditates on the futility of pursuing that which does not last.
 Porcelain vessels and trinkets, emptied of function in a still life context, become merely ornamental—meditative and devoid of touch.
 They exist in a tiny void space, spotlit to indicate only the vaguest sense of spatial depth.

 15 vanitas still lives are exhibited in Cyanide.
-In these minutely rendered miniature paintings, typical trappings of the Golden Age vanitas appear and reappear: a vase with cut flowers, insects, a collection of shells, an ornately carved human skull.
-Like that of the Baroque painter, these are bibelots from Khatibi’s studio, fragments in a lifelong ontological pursuit of collection..
+In these minutely rendered miniature paintings, typical trappings of the Golden Age tableau appear and reappear: a vase with cut flowers, insects, a collection of shells, an ornately carved human skull.
+Like that of the Baroque painter, these are bibelots from Khatibi’s studio, fragments in a lifelong ontological pursuit of collection.

 - Written on the occasion of Sanam Khatibi’s exhibtion Cyanide at Galerie Rodolphe Janssen, 14.11.2020 – 30.01.2021